 Climate Change at The Hunger Project

-The FAO predicts that in 2080 it is likely that up to 75% of the African population will be at risk of hunger due to climate change, and that by 2030, the African continent will lose ⅔ of its arable land.
+Climate change has emerged as one of the most pressing issues of the 21st century.
+Severe variations in temperature are being felt all around the world, the results of which are already having drastic effects on the lives of vulnerable members of at-risk communities.
+For example, The FAO predicts that in 2080 it is likely that up to 75% of the African population will be at risk of hunger due to climate change, and that by 2030, the African continent will lose ⅔ of its arable land.

+Women are likely to feel the effects of climate change and reduced supply even more profoundly than their male counterparts as social conditions force them to accept less of diminishing resources.
 As the primary providers of food and water, (especially during the dry season when men leave to work in urban areas) rural women will be forced to walk further to collect supplies for their families as water becomes less and less accessible.
 UN agencies estimate that 80% of people displaced globally due to climate change are women, who have been forced to move due to inhospitable conditions, lack of resources, or conflict resulting from water and food shortages.

 Rural populations already have a low environmental impact as compared to urban ones, and small changes can go a long way in adjusting to new conditions.
 Women in Ethiopian villages, for example, have already started investing in more durable homes, utilising The Hunger Project epicentre credit savings programmes to build structures that can protect their families against both natural and man-made shocks.
 Similarly, The Hunger Project workshops in Uganda have focused on diversifying farming techniques, in order to adapt to traditional practices increasing infeasibility as the climate shifts.